Tuwaiq-Academy-Jizan-iOS-Bootcamp/Lab01_PlaygroundOverview/README.md

 ###  Topics

-With all you learn about Playground, make a project you have 3 variables (1 for your name, another for your first name and a third for your age) and print all of them like the following exemple : My name is _yourFirstname _yourLastname_ and I'm _yourAge_ old
+With all you learn about Playground, make a project you have 3 variables (1 for your name, another for your first name and a third for your age) and print all of them like the following exemple : My name is _yourFirstname _yourLastname_ and I'm _yourAge_ years old

 ### Description